The Bund

 Over

-Korte feiten: The river breeze carries the sound of boat whistles and the aroma of barbecue stalls.
-Along the roughly 1.5-kilometer stone-paved walkway, more than 50 old buildings with diverse architectural styles line both sides.
-Once a core area in the financial fabric of the Far East, several clock towers and marble porches still attract photographers who arrive early to catch the morning light.
+Korte feiten: The river breeze carries the scent of ship horns and barbecue stalls.
+The stone-paved promenade, about 1.5 kilometers long, is lined with over 50 distinctive old buildings.
+Once a vital financial hub in the Far East, its clock towers and marble porticoes still attract photographers eager to capture the early morning light.

-Hoogtepunten: The air by the river mixes the damp smell of metal with the clicks of camera shutters.
-Between 5 and 7 in the morning, it is common to see soon-to-be-weds and photography teams using reflectors to create a warm, long beam of light.
-The mechanical chimes on the clock tower sound every 15 minutes.
-Three short strikes followed by a long tone echo in the night, often used by long-exposure photographers to create dynamic light trails.
+Hoogtepunten: The air on the shore is a mix of damp metal and the clicking of camera shutters.
+Between 5 AM and 7 AM, you can often see newlyweds and photography teams using reflectors to create a band of warm light.
+The clock tower's mechanical chime rings every 15 minutes, with three short strikes followed by a long sound echoing in the night, often used by long-exposure photographers to create dynamic lines.

 Insidertips